 Collateral held as security and other credit enhancements

-The Company holds collaterals to mitigate credit risk associated with financial assets.
+The Company holds collateral to mitigate credit risk associated with financial assets.
 The main types of collaterals are land and buildings, cash and deposits.
-The collaterals presented relate to instruments that are measured at amortised cost.
+The collateral presented relates to instruments that are measured at amortised cost.

 Mortgage lending